...

 Gender

 Gender plays a big role in determining who’s allowed to touch whom.
-In general females are more comfortable with touching than males, perhaps due to their maternal role.
-Males usually prefer a brief touch – because otherwise they might feel that their masculinity is at risk.
+In general, females are more comfortable with touching than males, perhaps due to their maternal role.
+Males usually prefer a brief touch – because otherwise, they might feel that their masculinity is at risk.

 Just take a look at the contrast between female and male friends.
 Girls will usually have much more comfort and freedom to touch each other.

-Guys, however, will immediately start to feel very weird if a hug lasts a second longer, and we will automatically suspect that something is wrong.When it comes to the touch between the opposite sexes, it’s a walk on thin ice, there’s always the sexual subtext in the background.
+Guys, however, will immediately start to feel very weird if a hug lasts a second longer, and we will automatically suspect that something is wrong.
+When it comes to the touch between the opposite sexes, it’s a walk on thin ice, there’s always the sexual subtext in the background.

 Guys have a tendency to interpret female touch (especially when she’s attractive) as a sexual advance, whether it’s true or not.
 I think this is because we men are just much less used to touch, so we pick whatever we can get.
-Male touch often interpreted as powerful, paternal and dominant.
+Male touch is often interpreted as powerful, paternal, and dominant.

-Important note: the differences I mention here are mostly related to western cultures
+Important note: the differences I mention here are mostly related to Western cultures

-Touching between couples is display of ownership, and it’s common for young couples who cling to each other.
+Touching between couples is a display of ownership, and it’s common for young couples who cling to each other.

 Culture

 Different cultures have different codes when it comes to the amount of touch that is socially acceptable and how it should be done.
-That’s why it’s important to check the local customs when visiting foreign countries to avoid offending or be offended by the locals.
+That’s why it’s important to check the local customs when visiting foreign countries to avoid offending or being offended by the locals.

-For example, if you watched “Gran Torino” (a great movie by the way) you know that in many regions of Asia it’s very inappropriate to touch a person’s head, even if it’s a child, because the head is considered to be the sacred resting place for the spirit of that person.https://web.archive.org/web/20180502061741if_/http://www.youtube.com/embed/S9SYp_mtIRY?rel=0
+For example, if you watched “Gran Torino” (a great movie by the way) you know that in many regions of Asia it’s very inappropriate to touch a person’s head, even if it’s a child, because the head is considered to be the sacred resting place for the spirit of that person.

 Status and Authority

-The act of touching is usually initiated by active side of the interaction and not vice versa.
+The act of touching is usually initiated by the active side of the interaction and not vice versa.
 You touch when:

 • You ask a favor